1. A board member asks a question about a staff member’s responsibilities. | No |

 Read How Can You Stop Your Board from Micromanaging? for more information about board micromanaging.
 Need more help with your board?
 Karen is available for a mini-consult or more.
 Click here to email or here to set a time to chat.

-[1] The board asks the CEO to assigns the task.
+[1] Better: the board asks the CEO to assign the task.

-[2] If the Committee agrees than they bring this request to the board who in turn asks the CEO to create the report.
+[2] Better: If the Committee agrees, they bring this request to the board, which asks the CEO to create the report.

-[3] Sometimes micromanaging makes sense especially if the issue is time sensitive.
-Solving the challenge and keeping communications open, invites everyone to discuss how to handle similar issues going forward.
+[3] Practical: Sometimes micromanaging makes sense, for instance, if the issue is time sensitive.
+Solving the challenge and keeping communications open invites discussing handling and avoiding similar situations.

-[4] Assuming this is information that staff would share with board members.
+[4] Assuming this is information that staff would share with the public.